 This part of the sales process can get a little overwhelming.
 There are the questions: “To Stage Or Not To Stage?“, “Are Open Houses Worth It?”
 “Do I Need A For Sale Sign On My Lawn?“, as well as much more serious ones like: “If My House Doesn’t Sell, Can I Relist It At Another Time?”
 (If you’re curious about any of those questions, click on the link and read that blog.)

 In this market, there are also a few standard marketing practices that you should not skimp on!
 94% of Buyers are actively searching the web for their next home.
-They are comparing your home to other listings solely based on the images.
+They are comparing your home to other listings based solely on the images.
 We believe professional photography has the highest return on any investment when you’re marketing your home.

 We listen to our clients, and one of their biggest fears was hiring someone who doesn’t have their best interests at heart.
 For us, honesty and integrity are beyond reprieve, so we are very transparent on how we decided the marketing price of their home.
 It’s in our best interest to get you the best sales price for your home, and to do that, we take a lot into consideration.
 Check out this guide to learn how real estate agents price your home.